 If you continue straight on the M6 and take the second left you'll discover a great little market called the Noordhoek Farm Village.
 It is filled with stores selling African crafts and restaurants, get here in the morning (before 11am), if you can, to try one of the farm-style breakfasts - you won't need to eat for the rest of the day!

-Noordhoek is a great destination to get away from it all and if you do decide to stay why not feel like an African Queen (or King) at the African Queen Guest House (click for details).
+Noordhoek is a great destination to get away from it all and if you do decide to stay why not feel like an African Queen (or King) at the African Violet Guest House (click for details).
 It might not be as famous as the Monkey Valley Hotel but they'll treat you way better.

 If you want your tummy to feel like royalty while here then pay a visit to Nadege Cuisine, where Nadege will teach you a few tricks in the kitchen and you'll eat the best meal between here and the Antarctic.